corentinguilloteau/kth-devops-tauri-CD/README.md

 [![build](https://img.shields.io/circleci/build/github/corentinguilloteau/kth-devops-tauri-CD/main)](build)

-# Demonstration of Continuous Delivery of a Tauri app
+# Demonstration of Continuous Deployment of a Tauri app

 This repository holds the code used for the demonstration of CD of a Tauri app, during the [DD2482](https://github.com/KTH/devops-course) course.